syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/splitter/EJ2_ASP.MVC/getting-started.md

 * [Real time example using Splitter](https://ej2.syncfusion.com/aspnetmvc/Splitter/OutlookStyleLayout#/bootstrap5).
 * [Construct different layouts using Splitter](./different-layouts).

-N> You can also explore our [ASP.NET MVC Splitter Example](https://ej2.syncfusion.com/aspnetmvc/Splitter/DefaultFunctionalities#/bootstrap5) that shows you how to render and configure the Button Group.
+N> You can also explore our [ASP.NET MVC Splitter Example](https://ej2.syncfusion.com/aspnetmvc/Splitter/DefaultFunctionalities#/bootstrap5) that shows you how to render and configure the Splitter.